hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

   character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
-  This field is only used for internal load balancing.
+  This field is only used for INTERNAL load balancing.

 * `region` -
   (Optional)